dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 Loading middleware options using the options pattern
 ----------------------------------------------------

-Some modules and handlers have configuration options.
-In your ASP.NET 4 application, you would have stored these options in your web.config file.
+Some modules and handlers have configuration options, which would be stored in the web.config.
-However, in ASP.NET 5 you can no longer do that.
+However, in ASP.NET 5 a new configuration model is used in place of web.config.

 The new ASP.NET 5 :ref:`configuration system <fundamentals-configuration>` gives you these options to solve this: